-Regulate use of pasture at breeding sites to eliminate grazing during the Great Bustard breeding season, to avoid trampling of eggs.
-Ensure that these pastures are not overgrazed during the non-breeding season to ensure adequate food supply for breeding Great Bustards.
+Eliminate grazing at breeding sites during the Great Bustard breeding season, to avoid the trampling of eggs and potential predation of nests and chicks by herders' dogs.
+Limit the grazing of these pastures during the non-breeding season to ensure an adequate food supply for breeding Great Bustards.
 Permit haymaking at breeding sites only after young Great Bustards are fledged.